mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 - Follow ALL rules in trecena-creation-guide.md
 - Generate full trecena with prologue, all 13 days, epilogue
-- Include all content: stories, energies, horoscopes, meditations, affirmations, birthdays, all 6 image prompts per day
+- Include all content: stories, energies, horoscopes, meditations, affirmations, birthdays, all 6 image prompts per day (story_primary, story_wide_1, story_wide_2, horoscope, affirmation, birthday)
+- **Image prompts**: Generate these automatically based on the content choices made during planning.
+They should reflect the chapter scenes, horoscope energy, affirmation message, and birthday symbolism.
 - Ensure JSON is valid and parseable

 **Step 2: Create Trecena-Specific Rules File**